-The results in Tables \ref{Table::DemoPerformanceTable} and \ref{Table::DemoInfeasibleModels} illustrate how heuristics can lead practitioners to overestimate the trade-offs between performance and feasibility with respect to real-world constraints.
-Here: three traditional methods could not output a feasible risk score; six pooled methods produced feasible risk scores with suboptimal AUC and calibration issues; a baseline \PLR{} model with real-valued coefficients has an AUC of 0.742 (see Table \ref{Table::DemoInfeasibleModels}).
-Based on these results, a practitioner could easily conclude that there did not exist a feasible risk score that achieves a test AUC of 0.801.
+The results in Table \ref{Table::DemoPerformanceTable} illustrate how heuristics may lead practitioners to overestimate the true impact of real-world constraints on model performance.
+Here: three traditional methods could not output a feasible risk score; six pooled methods produced feasible risk scores with suboptimal AUC and calibration issues; and a baseline \PLR{} model with real-valued coefficients has an AUC of 0.742.
+Based on these results, a practitioner might inadvertently conclude that no feasible risk score could achieve a test AUC of 0.801.

 In contrast, \RiskSLIM{} models are paired with an optimality gap.
 In practice, a small optimality gap suggests that we have trained the best possible risk score that satisfies a specific set of constraints.
-Thus, if a risk score with a small optimality gap performs poorly on training data, and the model generalizes (as evidenced by comparing training performance to K-CV performance), then a practitioner can attribute the performance deficit of the model to restrictive constraints and improve performance by relaxing them.
+Thus, if a risk score with a small optimality gap performs poorly on training data, and the model generalizes (e.g., its training performance is similar to its K-CV performance), then one can attribute the performance deficit of the model to overly restrictive constraints and improve performance by relaxing them.

-Our approach provides a general mechanism to evaluate the effect of constraints on predictive performance.
-Say, for example, that our collaborators were not satisfied with the performance or usability of our model, then we could train certifiably optimal risk scores for different sets of constraints.
-By comparing the performance of certifiably optimal risk scores, our collaborators could evaluate the impact of their requirements on predictive performance, and navigate these trade-offs in an informed manner.
-This approach was useful when our collaborators were interested in choosing between a model with 4 features or 5 features.
+This provides a general mechanism to evaluate the effect of constraints on performance.
+If, for example, that our collaborators were not satisfied with the performance or usability of our model, then we could train certifiably optimal risk scores for different sets of constraints.
+By comparing the performance of certifiably optimal models, our collaborators could evaluate the true impact of their requirements on predictive performance, and navigate trade-offs in an informed manner.
+This approach helped our collaborators decide between a model with 4 features or 5 features.
 Here, we trained a \RiskSLIM{} risk score with 5 features, which has a 5-CV test CAL/AUC of 3.4\%/0.816.
-However, the slight improvement in test AUC did not outweigh the fact that the model included a feature that would increase the worst-case evaluation time (i.e. \textfn{MaxFreqFactorAnyPattern$\;\geq\;2$} which could increase the model evaluation time by doctors.
+However, the slight improvement in test AUC did not outweigh the fact that the larger model included the feature \textfn{MaxFreqFactorAnyPattern$\;\geq\;2$} which could increase the model evaluation time by doctors.

-\subsubsection{On the Challenges of Handling Operational Constraints}
+\paragraph{On the Challenges of Handling Operational Constraints}